These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 2. Matlacha

-Matlacha (pronounced Mat-la-shay) is one of the most colourful towns in Florida.
+Matlacha (pronounced Mat-la-shay) is one of the most colourful and unusual towns in Florida.

 WHERE TO STAY IN MATLACHA: The Matlacha Cove Inn is the perfect place to stay in Matlacha.
 It’s colourful, beautiful and very good value for money.